LUMC/galaxy-launcher/README.md

-prefix, backup_name, postfix | set the filename remote_backup | set to True if a remote location is chosen rsync_compression_level | Compression level to limit the bandwith used when a backup is made on a remote location compression_format| Can be 'gz,' 'zip' or 'bz2'.
+prefix, backup_name, postfix | set the filename remote_backup | set to True if a remote location is chosen rsync_compression_level | Compression level to limit the bandwith used when a backup is made on a remote location compression_format | Can be 'gz,' 'zip' or 'bz2'.
 Only when method=archive

 The archive method is only functional as of ansible 2.3.
 Therefore the archive function is still commented out in the tasks/main.yml file.
 It can be enabled when ansible 2.3 is released as stable.

 ## Removing the galaxy docker instance.
 `ansible-playbook deletegalaxy.yml` deletes your galaxy instance.
 It can also be used to delete the testmigration instance.
-To do so, edit 'deletegalaxy.yml' and change galaxydocker.config in testmigrate.config.
+To do so, edit `deletegalaxy.yml` and change galaxydocker.config in testmigrate.config in the vars_files section.